Navigating Your Dog’s Adulthood: What To Expect In Months 7-8

 Vaccinations and Boosters

 Regular vaccinations and boosters are essential to keep your dog healthy and protected from various diseases.
 During months 7-8, it's important to ensure that your dog is up to date on all necessary vaccinations.
-Consult with your vet to create a vaccination schedule that suits your dog's specific needs.
+Consult with your vet to create a schedule that suits your dog's specific needs.

 Regular Exercise

 Maintaining a regular exercise routine is crucial for your dog's overall health and well-being.
-Aim for at least 30 minutes to 1 hour of exercise daily, depending on your dog's breed and .
+Aim for at least 30 minutes to 1 hour of exercise daily, depending on your dog's breed and energy levels.
 Exercise not only helps to keep them physically fit but also provides mental stimulation and helps to prevent behavioral issues.

 Nutrition and Feeding